City of Irvine - ADA Statement

 The City Clerk’s office is responsible for ensuring the legislative process including elections and City Council meetings are open and public.
 The City Clerk provides access to public information and records.
 Claims against the City are also submitted to the City Clerk.

 Community Development is responsible for administering and enforcing building codes and ordinances.
 It operates a Permit Processing Center that reviews plans for new construction projects and issues permits.
 This department also employs field inspectors and is responsible for the Affordable Housing Program.

 Community Services provides a wide range of recreation programs directed towards youths and families and social, educational, nutritional and transportation services directed to older adults.
-Programs and services are delivered through two well visited senior centers, community centers, parks, aquatics centers and City Hall.
+Programs and services are delivered through three well visited senior centers, community centers, parks, aquatics centers and City Hall.

 The 1,300-acre Great Park showcases the City's dedication toward historical preservation, sustainable practices, and family-friendly activities.
 Events such as outdoor concerts and movies, art exhibits, children's recreational activities, gardening workshops, and more are held year-round.
 Amenities at the park include inclusive playgrounds, the Great Park Balloon, the Great Park Carousel, the Farm + Food Lab, and a Certified Farmers Market.

 Public Safety’s goal is “To Promote a Safe and Secure Community” and utilizes geographic policing to reduce crime and address community concerns.
 The department offers an array of services to educate the community and local schools about crime prevention and emergency preparedness.

 The Public Works Department develops, builds, and maintains the City's infrastructure including streetscapes, open space, City parks (community and neighborhood), athletic fields, Eucalyptus windrow trees, bike trails, roadways and traffic signals.
 The department also manages transportation programs such as the I-Shuttle and the Irvine Transportation Center.